PadmanabhanSaravanan/Rest-API/README.md

 What the server does when you, the client, call one of its APIs depends on 2 things that you need to provide to the server:

 * An identifier for the resource you are interested in.
-This is the URL for the resource, also known as the endpoint.
-In fact, URL stands for Uniform Resource Locator.
+This is the URI for the resource, also known as the endpoint.
+In fact, URI stands for Uniform Resource Locator.
 * The operation you want the server to perform on that resource, in the form of an HTTP method, or verb.
 The common HTTP methods are GET, POST, PUT, and DELETE.

 ### **Need of Rest**